DerBeutlin/speedtest-mqtt/README.md

     speedtest-mqtt --broker localhost

-The default client id ist "speedtest", the default topic "sppedtest".
+The default client id ist "speedtest", the default topic "speedtest".

 By default, speedtests are run every hour.
 To run a speedtest manually, publish the message "run" to "<mqtt_topic>/command/run".
 To change the